 There are comfort foods – and there are comfort drinks.
-An old fashioned is one of those comfort drinks.
+An old-fashioned is one of those comfort drinks.
 From the first sip to that last drop you know this is what you’ve needed.
 It has that perfect blend of citrus, sweet, bitters, and booze.
-It goes down smooth.
+It goes down smoothly.
 You wait a bit, and then you know that things really are going to get better.

 If I’m serving an old fashioned as an aperitif, I leave out the sugar, orange, and the cherry).
 I keep the bitters, lemon peel, water, and the bourbon (or rye whiskey).

 The above old fashioned recipe can serve as an after-dinner drink.
 But instead I’d rather satisfy my sweet cravings with a decadent dessert.

 - As you can see by the bar setup, this is a busy little drink, but well worth the time.

 - Regarding the sweetness, I like demerara sugar.
 It has a caramel taste and comes as either a granular, a cube, or as a syrup.
 I like the smoothness of the syrup, and it seems to incorporate itself into the drink much better.
 My recipe calls for 5ml, but if they like a sweeter drink, make it with 10ml.
 Remember, if you’re adding a cherry, that will also add sweetness.
 And if they want it really sweet, put in a spoonful of the cherry liquor.

 - The bitters range from 4 dashes up to 16 dashes.
 If they aren’t aware of the taste of bitter, give them a taste from a teaspoonful.